-Makana North Shore Urgent Care provides full diagnosis and treatment for anything ranging from a mild cold to the most severe forms of flu.
-Come and see us anytime of day or night when feeling any of the symptoms noted here.
+Makana North Shore Urgent Clinic in Princeville, HI provides full diagnosis and treatment for anything ranging from a mild cold to the most severe forms of flu.
+Come and see us any time when feeling any of the symptoms noted here.
 The only way to truly know if you’re suffering from a cold or the flu is a rapid flu test.
 Get the test at our practice today and start feeling better sooner!

 A cold is a milder respiratory illness than the flu.
 While cold symptoms can make you feel bad for a few days, flu symptoms can make you feel quite ill for a few days to weeks.
 The flu can also result in serious health problems such as pneumonia and hospitalizations.